-- -Year 1, we will continue to conduct Stay Strong, Stay Healthy at 3 sites: Dayton Senior Center, Silver Springs Senior Center, and Yerington Senior Center.
+-Year 1, we will continue to conduct Bingocize Stay Strong, Stay Healthy at 3 sites: Dayton Senior Center, Silver Springs Senior Center, and Yerington Senior Center.
 The audience for these classes will be SNAP-Eligible seniors in these communities.
-We will conduct two series of SSSH Level 1 and/or Level 2 at each site.
+We will conduct two series of BingocizeLevel 1 and/or Level 2 at each site.
 In year 2, we plan to expand our program to include Fernley Senior Center and the Yerington Paiute Tribe as well.
-Our goal for year 2 will also be to recruit and train champions to teach SSSH at each site to improve sustainability. - -Year 1, we will continue to conduct Seniors Eating Well at 3 sites: Dayton Senior Center, Silver Springs Senior Center, and Yerington Senior Center.
-The audience for these classes will be SNAP-Eligible seniors in these communities.
-We will conduct one series of SEW at each site.
-In year 2, we plan to expand our program to include Fernley Senior Center as well. - -During year 2, we will pilot Bingocize at each of the four sites; Dayton, Silver Springs, Yerington, and Fernley.
+Our goal for year 2 will also be to recruit and train champions to teach BingocizeSSSH at each site to improve sustainability.
+We will offer the class virtually for seniors.